 Due to COVID schedule modifications, the "summer" undergraduate research program will be offered in Spring and Summer quarters in 2021.

-- Applicants must be Stanford Physics or Engineering Physics undergraduate students.
+- Summer sophomores and all juniors must be declared Physics or Engineering Physics by application due date.

 All applicants will be notified with a yes/no/waitlist decision by the end of February.
 This year, there will be a two-part application process, as detailed below.

 1. A brief summary of your proposed research project.
 Include a description of: